gscontras/probLang/chapters/02-pragmatics.md

 > **Exercises:**
 > 1. Check the predictions for the other possible knowledge states.
 > 2. Compare the full-access predictions with the predictions from the simpler scalar implicature model above.
 Why are the predictions of the two models different?
 How can you get the model predictions to converge?
 (Hint: first try to align the predictions of the simpler model with those of the knowledge model, then try aligning the predictions of the knowledge model with those of the simpler model.)
 > 3. Notice that the listener assigns some positive probability to the true state being 0, even when it is shared knowledge that the speaker saw 2 apples and said "some".
 Why is this puzzling?
-(Think about the Gricean Maxim of Quality demanding that speakers not say what they lack sufficient evidence for!)
-Look at the speaker choice function implemented here and explain why this is happening.
+(Think about the Gricean Maxim of Quality demanding that speakers not say what they lack sufficient evidence for.)
+Look at the speaker choice function implemented above and explain why this behavior takes place.

 We have seen how the RSA framework can implement the mechanism whereby utterance interpretations are strengthened.
 Through an interaction between what was said, what could have been said, and what all of those things literally mean, the model delivers scalar implicature.
 And by taking into account awareness of the speaker's knowledge, the model successfully *blocks* implicatures in those cases where listeners are unlikely to access them.